 The mission of the Andes and Amazon Field School is to provide quality in-country education on the Ecuadorian Amazon in a safe and comfortable setting.
 Each summer we bring together a top group of academic and indigenous experts for 8 weeks of learning and research.
 Together with students we seek to interpret and preserve the culture and environment of the region and to find practical solutions for a sustainable future.

-The name of the station that hosts the Field School in Ecuador is in Ecuador is "Iyarina," (ee-yah-ree-nah), a Quichua word that means to think about the future by remembering the past.
+The name of the station that hosts the Field School is "Iyarina," (ee-yah-ree-nah), a Quichua word that means to think about the future by remembering the past.
 According to Quichua tradition memory is recorded in the land.
 Iyarina, therefore, means to remember by contemplating the land.
 This act of remembering lies at the heart of our efforts to record and preserve Amazonian tradition.